datalayer/examples/jlab-theme-extensions/README.md

 # Run and watch jupyterlab in shell 2.
 # Look at the remote entry javascript, a webpack5 feature.
 #    --dev-mode \ # you can use dev-mode is you have installed from source
-conda activate jlab-theme-extensions && \
+conda activate jupyterlab-theme-extensions && \
   jupyter lab \
     --watch \
     --ServerApp.token=